Zoloft and Weight: How Can Sertraline Affect the Body Weight?

 - Time span over which you have been taking sertraline plays a vital role in determining how many pounds you have gained.
 Prolonged usage of the drug makes individuals tolerant to its effects and leads to the dosage increase.

-- If patients are taking other medications or mixing sertraline with substances like cannabis, or drinking hard liquors during Zoloft therapy, then they can’t rule out the fact that the interaction effect could increase the body mass.
+- If patients are taking other medications or mixing sertraline with cannabis, or drinking during Zoloft treatment course, then they can’t rule out the fact that the interaction effect could increase the body mass.

 Preventing Weight Gain From Zoloft